 BackSnack Grows to Meet Need

 BackSnack began in 2004 with a pilot project serving 30 students at one school.
 During the 2007-2008 school year, Harvesters served 650 students at 22 schools.
-With the help of the Hall Family Foundation and other committed partners, BackSnack has grown dramatically and served more than 16,600 students during the 2011-2012 school year.
-This year, the program will grow again to serve nearly 19,000 students each week.
+With the help of the Hall Family Foundation and other committed partners, BackSnack has grown dramatically and served more than 18,000 students during the 2013-2013 school year.
+This year, the program will grow again to serve more than 19,000 students each week.

 BackSnack Improves Students' Health, Grades and Attendance

 Harvesters hired the Midwest Center for Nonprofit Leadership to evaluate the impact of the program.
-Three groups of stakeholders -- students, parents and schools -- were surveyed to determine how BackSnack impacts students in seven key areas: grades, attendance, behavior, health, self esteem, responsibility and social skills.
+Two groups of stakeholders -- students and schools -- were surveyed to determine how BackSnack impacts students in seven key areas: grades, attendance, behavior, health, self esteem, responsibility and social skills.
 Key findings of the evaluation are:

-Schools report discipline issues among BackSnack students were cut in half.
+Schools report discipline issues among BackSnack students were reduced by 54 percent.

 How can I help?

-Become a financial donor: To get a backpack in the hands of nearly 19,000 children every week during the 2012-2013 school year, Harvesters needs the communityís help. $250 will provide a backpack to one child for an entire year.
+Become a financial donor: To get a backpack in the hands of more than 19,000 children every week during the 2013-2014 school year, Harvesters needs the communityís help. $250 will provide a backpack to one child for an entire year.
 Donate to Harvestersí Childhood Hunger Initiative online or by phone at 816.929.3010.

 Become a community partner: Community partners are needed to adopt schools for which they will clean, pack and deliver backpacks every week during the school year.
 Contact Paula Pratt, community outreach director, at InfoRequest@harvesters.org or 816.929.3091 to explore partnership opportunities.